fredpope/tandas/README.md

 # Tandas

-**AI-orchestrated test suite management for Playwright projects**
+**AI-orchestrated test suite management for Playwright, Vite, Jest, and other JS/TS testing stacks**

-Tandas is an open-source orchestration layer that provides persistent, structured management for end-to-end test suites.
+Tandas is an open-source orchestration layer that provides persistent, structured management for end-to-end test suites—Playwright, Vite, Jest, or any framework that produces test files/trace artifacts.
 It combines a **persistent test registry** with **transient execution tasks** (via [Beads](https://github.com/steveyegge/beads)) to give AI agents and developers a powerful system for managing, discovering, and evolving tests over time.

 ## Why Tandas?